carii2firee/V1-chatbot/Milestone.md

 June 27, 2025 – 9:31 PM (Continuation)
 Installed seamless speaker voice integration in the GUI assistant allowing users to speak to the AI companion instead of typing.

+July 8, 2025 - 12:34 AM
+Came up with the name WREN for the AI companion that is used to establish the core name and foudation for the AI companion built on the acronym (Work, Reach, Explore, Navigate)